ecoen66/merakicat/README.md

     ![create-bot](https://github.com/ecoen66/merakicat/raw/main/images/createbot.jpg)

-2. Fill out all the details about your bot.
+2. Fill out all the details about your Bot.
 You'll need to set a name, username, icon (either upload one or choose a sample), and provide a description.

     ![add-bot](https://github.com/ecoen66/merakicat/raw/main/images/newbot.jpg)